4 Best Caves in Indiana to Explore

 1459 Bluespring Caverns Rd, Bedford, IN 47421

-Below the Bolton Natural Areas lies the vast caverns of Bedford, Indiana.
+Below the Bolton Natural Areas lie the vast caverns of Bedford, Indiana.
 The giant sinkhole and underground river are just a few of the unique parts of the Bluespring Cavern.
-The tours invite you to soak up the majesty of the natural wonder by spotting a blind cavefish or listening to the rush of the river.
+The tours invite you to soak up the majesty of the natural wonder by spotting a blind cavefish or listening to the river rush.

 Bluespring Caverns Park